Skip to main content

 Region: Southern United States

-Southern classic: rich, sweet filling with toasted pecans in a flaky crust, often flavored with bourbon or vanilla.
-A Thanksgiving staple and year-round Southern favorite.
-The debate: corn syrup vs. maple syrup vs. honey divides pie enthusiasts.
+A Southern classic: a rich, sweet filling studded with toasted pecans in a flaky crust, often flavored with bourbon or vanilla.
+It shows up on every Thanksgiving table and stays in rotation year-round down South.
+Bakers argue endlessly over whether the filling belongs in corn syrup, maple syrup, or honey.

 vegetarianContains: glutenContains: dairyContains: eggsContains: nuts